The Freezer Is a Food Savings Tool: How to Make Food Last Longer, Reduce Waste, and Save Money on Groceries

 - 4 min read

-When Food Needs to Stretch Further at Home
+When Food Needs to Stretch Further at Home: A Guide to Freezing Food

 Some foods don’t always get used within their best window.

-And some items don’t get used before they lose quality
+Some items don’t get used before they lose quality.

 This is where small systems at home can make a big difference in reducing food waste and grocery spending.